Press "Enter" to skip to content

 • Takes part in the regeneration of skin cells.

 Its molecular structure can be damaged by smoking, sunlight, consumption of high-sugar foods and other oxidative stress factors.
-Most importantly, as we age, collagen production in the body naturally decreases, and the product quality also decreases.
+Most importantly, as we age, collagen production in the body naturally decreases, and the structure of newly synthesized collagen may also be of lower quality.

-Collagen deficiency primarily affects the skin; the skin starts to sag by losing its firmness and wrinkles become inevitable.
-In addition, damage can develop in many organs and tissues, from joint cartilage to tendons, teeth to nails.
+Collagen deficiency primarily affects the skin; the skin may begin to lose firmness, and wrinkles may gradually appear.
+In addition, structural changes can develop in many organs and tissues, from joint cartilage to tendons, teeth to nails.

-In straightforward terms, it can be said that “aging accelerates in collagen deficiency.”
+In simplified terms, it can be said that collagen deficiency may contribute to visible signs of aging.

 Sufficient and quality collagen production in the body